-Different Approaches to Linux Host and Process Monitoring
+Different Approaches to Linux Host Monitoring

 In case you hadn’t heard, Linux is a big deal.
 Linux servers are used in the vast majority of production systems, the ones running the apps and services everyone uses.
 But, as said by the great infosec #thoughtleader and uncle to Spiderman, “with great power comes great responsibility.”
 These servers need to be performant all the time — downtime isn’t considered cool these days.

 Most organizations aren’t yet fully resilient, so a compromised system might even mean having to pull systems out and swap in new ones.
 And, there’s the annoying risk of bitcoin miners wanting your delicious computing power that vastly exceeds the systems in their basements.